liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ![Figure 3.20: The *Export/Import* feature allows you to share and overwrite your ADTs.](../../images/adt-export-import.png)

-After you've completed the initial setup and saved your ADT, you can select the *Actions* button next to your new ADT and are provided several options.
+After you've completed the initial set up and saved your ADT, you can manage your ADT through its *Actions* button.
+This provides several options:

 - *Edit*: lets you modify the ADT's setup properties.
 - *Permissions*: lets you manage the *Delete*, *Permissions*, *Update*, and *View* permissions of the ADT.
 - *Delete*: deletes the ADT.

-To implement your ADT for a portlet, navigate to the portlet you want to modify and open the *Configuration* menu.
+To enable your ADT for a portlet, navigate to the portlet you want to modify and open the *Configuration* menu.
 In the *Display Settings* sub-tab located within the *Setup* tab, you're able to select your ADT from the drop-down menu.
 You'll notice they're separated by context type.
-Also, an administrator has the ability to select the display template that can be viewed by guests of the site.
+Also, an administrator can select the display template that can be viewed by guests of the site.
 This can be done by simply clicking the *Manage Display Templates for Guest* link and selecting an ADT.

 ![Figure 3.21: In the *Configuration* menu of a portlet, you can select your configured ADT and manage ADTs viewed by guests.](../../images/adt-configuration.png)

-The layout of your portlets provides the ultimate experience for Liferay users.
+Controlling the layout of your portlets provides the ultimate customization experience for Liferay users.
 Next, we'll discuss how to allow users to customize their site pages.

 ## Allowing users to customize site pages